aldonadi/cs340_projecttwo/README.md

 running through a dozen or so takes with mistakes, needing to re-do the recording after making UI changes to the app, I probably spent 4 hours in total working on the screen recording.

+# Reflection

+Ensuring source code is maintainable, readable, and adaptable is a challenge.
+Especially as the project grows and new functionality is built on top of older components, the code can become tangled, messy, and unintelligible.
+One strategy I used was to try to collect common functionality into separate classes and move them to their own files.
+For example, the MongoDB database interface driver was developed separately into its own unit that the dashboard simply calls one or two methods on.
+This approach enables the driver module to be used by other apps without having to carefully and surgically remove it from the main dashboard app.

+To understand the requirements for this project, I started by reading the requirements document several times to get the full picture.
+I then read through it carefully notating or writing down the discrete requirements and put them in a checkoff list.
+I built each feature (quick filter buttons, pie chart, etc) one at a time in its own feature branch in the git repository.
+I sought to keep the code in the main app as simple and clean as possible.
+One design goal I had was to make configuration and modification as easy as possible for the end user.
+For example, with the quick filter buttons, rather than adding Dash code in the main app for each button that was specified in the requirements, I wrote a whole quick_filters module and system for reading quick filters in from a YAML file.
+This approach hopefully makes it simple for end users to add quick filters without even needing to understand Dash, Python, or MongoDB.

 ## Links